Does sewing save you money? Maybe. Maybe not. Planning helps…a lot.

 Fabric.com: https://www.fabric.com/ Huge selection.
 A subsidiary of Google.
 Tax and free shipping over $49.

 Mood Fabrics: www.moodfabrics.com Of TV’s Project Runway fame.
 Interesting “About Us” read.
 Better quality fabric.
 Didn’t find any information about shipping prices.
 Amazing collection of free pdf patterns.

 Fabrics-Store: https://fabrics-store.com Linen fabric with great prices.
 Can create a pattern to fit your size, for $45.
 Free simpler pdf patterns.
 Good information about linen.

 ADJUSTMENT NO. 7: MENDING

 Saving money is an ongoing objective.
 Building a wardrobe can take a couple of years.
 Paying cash saves interest.
 I buy the best sewing machine that does what I want it to do.
-Does not mean the most popular or the highest prices machine with bells and whistles I don’t need.
+Does not mean the most popular or the highest price machine with bells and whistles I don’t need.
 Why?
 Because I believe in my sewing knowledge and skills and that planning, knowledge, and skill will always win.
 Every time.